A Survey of Inductive Reasoning for Large Language Models: Introduction

 Despite the importance of inductive reasoning, previous works mostly focus on deductive reasoning \citep{li2024strategic}, represented by mathematical proof \citep{DBLP:conf/eacl/AhnVLLZY24,DBLP:journals/corr/abs-2403-00896} and program verification \citep{DBLP:conf/nips/LiuXW023,DBLP:journals/tosem/JiangDWFSLJJ24}, which is a logical reasoning that derives necessary conclusions from general rules or premises.
 For more conceptual distinctions, please refer to Appendix~\ref{app: diff}.
 It has already been extensively studied in recent years \citep{DBLP:journals/corr/abs-2410-08196,DBLP:conf/iclr/WangRZLLSZSZ024}.
 Moreover, there is no systematic summary of inductive reasoning for LLMs.

 Therefore, this paper presents the first comprehensive survey of inductive reasoning for LLMs.
-We first introduce the background, including some relevant concepts, the applications of inductive reasoning in NLP and real-world scenarios, as well as its significance (Section~\ref{sec: overview}).
-Next, we review and prospect the methods for enhancing the inductive reasoning capabilities of LLMs (Section~\ref{sec: method}), which are categorized into three main areas: post-training, test-time scaling, and data augmentation.
+We introduce the background, including relevant concepts, applications in NLP and real-world scenarios, as well as the significance (Section~\ref{sec: overview}) at the beginning.
+The main body consists of three parts.
+First, we review and prospect the methods for enhancing the inductive reasoning capabilities of LLMs (Section~\ref{sec: method}), which are categorized into three main areas: post-training enhancement, test-time exploration, and data augmentation.
 We then summarize the current benchmarks of inductive reasoning and derive a unified sandbox-based evaluation approach with the observation coverage metric (Section~\ref{sec: eva}).
 Finally, we offer some theoretical analyses of inductive reasoning (Section~\ref{sec: analysis}), regarding the sources of inductive ability and practical experiences for enhancing it.
 The taxonomy of this survey is in Figure~\ref{fig:taxonomy}.
 In summary, the main contributions of this paper are threefold:

-\begin{itemize} \item{\textbf{First survey.} To our knowledge, we are the first to present a comprehensive survey of inductive reasoning for LLMs, thoroughly analyzing the current techniques and applications.} \item{\textbf{New taxonomy.} We categorize methods for improving inductive reasoning into: post-training, test-time scaling, and data augmentation.
-We also summarize the current benchmarks and derive a unified sandbox-based evaluation approach.} \item{\textbf{Bright prospect.} We offer some analyses regarding the source of inductive ability and how simple model architectures and data help with inductive tasks, providing a solid foundation for future research.} \end{itemize}
+\begin{itemize} \item{\textbf{First survey.} To our knowledge, we are the first to present a comprehensive survey of inductive reasoning for LLMs, thoroughly analyzing the current techniques and applications.} \item{\textbf{New taxonomy.} We categorize methods for improving inductive reasoning into: post-training enhancement, test-time exploration, and data augmentation.
+We also summarize the current benchmarks and derive a unified sandbox-based evaluation approach.} \item{\textbf{Promising direction.} We offer some analyses regarding the source of inductive ability and how simple model architectures and data help with inductive tasks, providing a solid foundation for future research (Appendix~\ref{app: future}).} \end{itemize}

 \tikzstyle{my-box}=[ rectangle, draw=gray, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, line width=0.8pt, ] \tikzstyle{leaf}=[my-box, minimum height=1.5em, fill=pink!10, text=black, align=left,font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ]